Regulations That Mandate Sepsis Care Appear To Have Worked In New York

 His temperature spiked above 103 and he couldn't keep anything down the next day, so she took him to their pediatrician in New York City.

 The doctor decided Rory had the flu and sent him on to the hospital to get fluids.
-Staunton says doctors in the emergency room decided it was a simply a stomach bug and sent him home.
+Staunton says doctors in the emergency room decided it was simply a stomach bug and sent him home.
 But Rory kept getting worse.

 "We brought him back into hospital — that was on Friday night — and he died on Sunday evening," Staunton says.
 "He went straight into intensive care when we brought him back in.
 And it was after he died that we were told that he had died from sepsis."